drug-design/course/docs/chapters/3d-qsar.md

 *[Contour Map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.
 *[Contour Maps]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.

-Thanks to the back-projection of the PLS equation into the space of the original data, the resulting equation can be exploited for the construction of CoMFA contour maps.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/comfa-coefficient-contour-maps-d8ae4224'><i class='fa fa-play' aria-hidden='true'></i></button>Thanks to the back-projection of the PLS equation into the space of the original data, the resulting equation can be exploited for the construction of CoMFA contour maps.
 A typical contour map is created by connecting points of the 3D grid with similar favorable or unfavorable coefficient values of a given field, multiplied by the standard deviation.
 The visualization of the contour map highlights regions where interactions are critical for activity.
 In the example below, point P2301 contributes sterically to 0.1% of the activity.
 *[contour map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.
 *[contour maps]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.